cybruGhost/THE-CUBE/README.md

 # 🎬 THE CUBE — Stream Series & Movies | No Interuptions...
 ---

-## ❤️ Support The Cube💓💓
+## ❤️ Support The Cube💓

-If you enjoy our work and want to support development, you can buy us a coffee ☕
+If you really enjoy our work and want to support development, you can buy us a coffee ☕

 👉 **[ko-fi.com/anonghost40418](https://ko-fi.com/anonghost40418)**